TechnologyClassroom/HOSTS/README.md

   systems.
 - LS files redirect to a local web server instead of giving an error.

+## Contributions

 I am looking for help with the following:

-- Adding domains to HOSTSMTWRwin.txt or HOSTSFwin.txt
+- Adding domains to the filtered lists found in the `filters/` directory.
-- Correcting improper categorazation
+- Correcting improper categorazation.

-More information:
+## More information

 - localhost is used to configure the loopback interface.
 - Loopbacks can redirect the domain to the IP address of your choosing.